wyankai/IntegratedProject/README.md

 ### Acknowledgements

-- I received inspiration for this project from Deepak Kumar's JavaScript Fetch API - Quote Generator Video.
+- I received inspiration for this the statistics function from the Interactive Developement supplementary classes recording.
+- I used the chatcord function for the application's chat function.